joshbruce/fourth-earth-raw/public/tabletop/content.md

 Guidelines:

-1. Non-player characters are typically played by the narrator (see Fourth Earth TT "Player pacts" section).
+1. Non-player characters are typically played by the narrator (see "Player pacts" section).

 ## Interacting with the setting